 There have been many definitions used to define CT.
 Facione (2010) stated that CT is an aim-oriented activity and judgment that focus on the process of analyzing, evaluating, explaining, self-regulating and conferencing abilities.
-Minakova (2014) thinks CT is a special intellectual activity that allows people to evaluate the points of views suggested pustaka.upsi.edu.my
+Minakova (2014) thinks CT is a special intellectual activity that allows people to evaluate the points of views suggested pustaka upsi.edu my and perpustakaan Tuanku Bainun to them.